alexzorila/artifact-cruncher/README.md

-# AutoSuperTimeline
+# Auto SuperTimeline
-Parse artifacts found in Forensic Triage Images using Plaso and MFTECmd.
+Triage disk image to supertimeline.

-* VM built using Vagrant and VirtualBox
+* $MFT parsed separately using MFTECmd
-* Parse and ingest logs from forensic triage images collected with CyLR
+* Remaning triage ZIP parsed using Plaso
+* Output merged into .plaso file
+* Ready to import into Timesketch
+* Optimized for usage with WSL2 by working inside the linux file system.

 ## Prerequisites
 * Ubuntu 22.04
-* WSL2

 ## Usage
 ### Setup environment